-3.00 hours lecture weekly, May be taken 4 times for credit A specialized course of basic Spanish for public safety personnel with emphasis on communication with the Spanishspeaking community.
+Units: 3.00 - CSU 3.00 hours lecture weekly A specialized course of basic Spanish for public safety personnel with emphasis on communication with the Spanish-speaking community.
 Emphasis will be on acquiring a practical, working knowledge of Spanish with a vocabulary suitable to the student's area of specialization.
-Extensive use of audiovisual materials and the language laboratory.
+Extensive use of audio-visual materials and the language laboratory.